bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

 ```

 Another important function when filtering is to identify and potentially
 filter out `NA` cells.
-These are missing or unknown values in the
+These are missing or unknown values in the data
-dataset.
+set.
 R [provides a
 function](https://stat.ethz.ch/R-manual/R-devel/library/base/html/NA.html)
 called `is.na()` that tests whether a value is missing or not. `NA` is a
 special value in R.